-This was several weeks after the final draft of the declaration had been approved by Congress on July 4, the day we normally associate with independence in the US and name Independence Day.
+This was several weeks after the final draft of the declaration had been approved by Congress on July 4, the day we normally associate with independence in the US and named Independence Day.

-A physically beautiful document, the Declaration of Independence's Irish signers made it all the more special and when I was a kid, I had an image of it on my wall.
-The eight Irish signatories of the Declaration of Independence, including "McKean", gave me the story I needed to feel at home here like a native.
-My love of country, the United States, and of my heritage (Irish) converge in that document because I acknowledge the Irish who risked their lives to sign it.
+The Irish signatories of the physically beautiful Declaration of Independence made it all the more special and when I was a kid; I had an image of it on my wall.
+The eight Irish signatories of the Declaration of Independence, including "McKean," gave me the story I needed to feel at home here like a native.
+My love of country, the United States, and of my heritage, Irish, converge in that document because I acknowledge the Irish who risked their lives to sign it.